 Cost – $1200 per person based on double occupancy, flights not included.
 Includes accommodation for 2 nights, 3 meals, a guided tour and taxes.

 *Meals included: B = Breakfast, L = Lunch, D=Dinner

 Vanessa Dewson is an Ottawa-based professional photographer who began hosting photo tours in 2012 and loved it so much she founded Focus on Photography Tours.
 She is an accredited member of the Professional Photographers of Canada, recently earning her Master of Photographic Arts as well as several awards for her travel photography.

 Karolle Screaton is a trained sommelier and travel counsellor with Savour the World Travel.
 She loves travel, good food, great wine and great company.
 Hosting tours allows her to share her passions while meeting like-minded people.
 In South Africa, she will help you discover why it’s one of the leading wine producers in the world.

-SAVE $150 per person if you book by March 31, 2017 + get a free copy of The Elephant Whisperer.
+Get a free copy of The Elephant Whisperer.

 $6149 CAD per person (includes all taxes)